wujysh/os2017/Solution.md

 I create a new Env** to do the job.
 Is it OK?
 `env_alloc()` will create a new environment and store it in the first parameter which is a Env**. set env_type to what? only one choice now.

+ in `env_run()`
+ This function does context switch from curenv to e. curenv is the old environment and e is the new one.
+ Call two functions to do sth.
+Follow the comment.
+ Notice curenv can be NULL so it must be check before dereference.
+ Q: what does "set the relevant parts of e->env_tf to sensible values" mean? env_tf is a complex struct called TrapFrame inside struct Env.